mit212/lab1_2024/README.md

 ![](./.images/schematic2.png)

 Hint: You only need to connect the 4 encoder wires to the microcontroller through the breadboard.
 Remember to refer to `include/pinout.h` to confirm pin numbers.
-If you need help, don't be afraid to ask a TA or LA!

 ### 5.2 Testing the Encoder
 To see the encoder in action, we will upload the provided encoder test code on the microcontroller.
 1. Ensure that the motor driver is powered off by unplugging the power supply cable connection.
 2. Upload and run `encoder_basic_test.cpp`.
-3. By looking at the counts printed in the terminal, estimate how many encoder counts it takes per revolution.
+3. By looking at the counts printed in the terminal window, estimate how many encoder counts it takes per revolution.
 4. Upload and run `encoder_test.cpp`.
 5. Open the Serial Monitor by clicking the plug icon at the bottom of the screen.
   ![](./.images/serial_monitor.png)